truebelief/artemis_treeiso/README.md

 python treeiso.py
 ```
 When prompted, enter the path to your directory containing LAS/LAZ files.
 The output file will be saved in the same input directory.

+## 4. R Version

+An R script suggested by Gergo Dioszegi uses the CloudCompare command-line interface to automate processing.
+This script remains untested.

 ## Example isolated trees: